Pesto Orzo Salad with Chickpeas

 Step 1: Cook the orzo.
 Bring a large pot of salted water to a boil.
 Add orzo and cook according to its package instructions.
 Drain and set aside to cool.

-Step 2: Add all of the pesto ingredients except for the oil to a high-speed blender or food processor and pulse to combine.
+Step 2: Add all pesto ingredients except the olive oil to a food processor or blender and pulse to combine.
+With the machine running, slowly stream in the oil until smooth, scraping down the sides as needed.
+Season to taste with salt and pepper.

 Step 3: Add the chickpeas, vegetables and cooked orzo to a large mixing bowl with 2 tbsp lemon juice and a pinch of salt.
 Mix well to combine.